ThunderEyes/Luggage_detection/README.md

-# Abandoned luggage detection in complex environments (Team Work Project)
+# Abandoned luggage detection
 This project consists of detecting some luggages that may be abandoned in different kinds of places.
 This is a project done during my academic period with a team of 6 members.

 ## Explaination of the project

 This project is composed of 3 steps.

 ¤ The first one is the luggage detection.
-We detect some baggages through furnished videos, and to better process the future interactions of the luggages the persons who are the nearest from them.
+We detect some baggages through furnished videos, and to process better the future interactions of the luggages the persons who are the nearest from them.
 The detection is done by a perception library : YOLO.
 Why ?
 This project had to be done in only 3 months composed of one day of work per week.
-We did'nt have time to build a huge database of luggages that could be used to train neural networks.
 In fact, we just began to learn machine learning and deep learning at this time, so I would be difficult to apply unconsistent knowledge.
 The lack of time has forced us to leverage an already trained model to detect luggages.

 ¤ The second one, the luggage re-identification.
 We need to track the movements of the baggages over time to know what's going on.
 For this task, it's important to know to who belong a baggage.
 It's for this reason we decided to store all the important data in a database.
 We used a database tool name MongoDB.
 How it works ?
 At each frame, some calculations are done to evaluate the position of the luggage and the nearest person, and some associations are done.
 All the informations are stored in the database.

 ¤ And finally, the last step is to launch an alarm when a luggage is considered as abandoned.
 A certain amount of time is deduced from the frames, and then we call the alarm when the luggage is over a threshold distance from his owner (the first nearest person).